 There is no blanket ban on foreign banks or persons paying Iran for goods using U.S. dollars.
 But, U.S. regulations (ITRs, C.F.R.
 Section 560.516) ban Iran from direct access to the U.S. financial system.
-The regulations allow U.S. banks to send funds (including U.S. dollars) to Iran for allowed (licensed) transactions, but U.S. dollars cannot be directly transferred to an Iranian bank, but must instead be channeled through an intermediary financial institution.
-Section 560.510 specifically allows for U.S. payments to Iran to settle or pay judgments to Iran, such as those reached in connection with the U.S.-Iran Claims Tribunal, discussed above, but the prohibition on dealing directly with Iranian banks applies.
+The regulations allow U.S. banks to send funds (including U.S. dollars) to Iran for allowed (licensed) transactions, but U.S. dollars cannot be directly transferred to an Iranian bank, and instead must be paid through a third country bank.
+Section 560.510 of the Iran regulations allows for U.S. payments to Iran to settle or pay judgments to Iran, but the prohibition on dealing directly with Iranian banks applies.

-On November 6, 2008, the Department of the Treasury broadened restrictions on Iran's access to the U.S. financial system by barring U.S. banks from handling any transactions with foreign banks that are handling transactions on behalf of an Iranian bank ("U-turn transactions").34 This means a foreign bank or person that pays Iran for goods in U.S. dollars cannot access the U.S. financial system (through a U.S. correspondent account, which most foreign banks have) to acquire dollars for any transaction involving Iran.
-This ban remained in effect during JCPOA implementation, and Iran argued that these U.S. restrictions deterred European and other banks from reentering the Iran market.

-In 2016, the Obama Administration considered licensing transactions by foreign (non-Iranian) clearinghouses to acquire dollars that might facilitate transactions with Iran, without providing Iran with dollars directly.35 However, the Administration did not take that step.
-The Trump Administration's reimposition of U.S. sanctions has further reduced the willingness and ability of foreign firms to use dollars in transactions with Iran.
+On November 6, 2008, the Department of the Treasury barred U.S. banks from any transaction with a foreign banks on behalf of an Iranian bank ("U-turn transactions").
+Under that regulation, a foreign bank or person that pays Iran for goods in U.S. dollars cannot access the U.S. financial system (through a U.S. correspondent account) to acquire dollars for that transaction.
+This ban remained in effect during JCPOA implementation, and Iran argued that the restrictions deterred European and other banks from reentering the Iran market because of the difficulty in paying Iran with U.S. dollars.
+In 2016, the Obama Administration reportedly considered licensing transactions by foreign clearinghouses to acquire dollars that might facilitate transactions with Iran, but the Administration did not take that step.